-In fact, Roman Jakobson, who was a famous literary critic and structural philosopher, talked about poetry or the poetic function of language as he said the seventh function.
-He identified seven basic functions of language to communicate knowledge, to motivate someone to do something, to feel a certain way, and so on.
-But the poetic function is the focus upon language for its own sake, so that the poet chooses a word far more deliberately than someone who is writing a paper.
-I know we all choose words deliberately.
-That's true, and Jakobson knew that as well.
-He doesn't mean only poets choose words carefully.
-But in poetry, the significance of those choices goes up and becomes far more important.
-And we have to remember that the significance is not simply what the word means or what the phrase or sentence means but what it connotes.
-That is, what are the other associations come in because we use that word?
+In fact, Roman Jakobson, who is a famous literary critic and structural philosopher, talked about poetry, or the poetic function of language, as he said, the seventh function, he identified seven basic functions of language to communicate knowledge, to motivate someone, to do something, to make someone feel a certain way, and so on.
+But he said the poetic function is the focus upon language for its own sake so that the poet chooses a word far more deliberately than someone who's writing a paper.
+I know we all choose words deliberately, that's true, and Jakobson knew that as well.

+He's not talking in that, he doesn't mean only poets choose words carefully, but in poetry the significance of those choices goes up and becomes far more important.
+And we have to remember the significance is not simply what the word means, or what the phrase or sentence means, but what it connotes, that is, what are the other associations that come in because he used that word.
 Let me give you a quick example.

-If you invite someone over to your house for dinner, you can say, "Why don't you drop by our place?"
-Or you could say, "Hey, come on over and visit our new castle."
-Or, "Well, it's kind of a hovel, but you're welcome anyway."
-Now, place, castle, hovel-three very different words, three very different associations.
-Probably if you use the word "castle," the person you're speaking to thinks you're joking, and they know you don't live in a place that's built of stones surrounded by a moat or dragons and dungeons and all that.
-But they get the idea that maybe you've just bought a big, new house.
+If someone invites you over to, or if you invite someone over to your house for dinner, you could say, why don't you drop by our place?
+Or you could say, hey, come on over and visit our new castle.
+Or you could say, well, it's kind of a hovel, but you're welcome anyway.
+Now, place, castle, and hovel, are three very different words, with three very different associations.

+Probably the, when you say that, if you use the word castle, the person you're speaking to thinks you're joking, and it's, they know you don't live in a place that's built of stone, surrounded by a moat with dragons and dungeons and all that.
+But they get the idea that you've just bought a, maybe a big new house.
 You're proud of it.

 You're excited about it, or you've changed something.
-But if you say "hovel," well that certainly doesn't have a very positive overtones for most of us.
-We think do I need to take some sanitary wipes with me or do I dare go here?
-Do I really want to eat whatever this person serves?
-Or as the term "place" is very innocuous.
+But if you say my hovel, well, that certainly does not have very positive overtones for most of us.
+We think, do I need to take some Sani wipes with me?
+Or do I need to, do I dare go here?
+Do I want to eat anything that this person serves?
+Whereas the term place is very innocuous.

 It doesn't really have many connotations at all.
 It probably has the least association, the fewest associations.

-So poets are constantly choosing words for their associations.
+And so poets are constantly choosing words for their association.

 Let me read you a very brief poem.
-This was written by a nineteenth century Christian poet, Christina Rossetti.
+This is written by a 19th-century Christian poet, Christina Rossetti.
 This is four lines.

-It's from a book called Sing Songs, which is a book of children's poems she wrote.
+It's from a book called Sing Song, which is a book of children's poems that she wrote.
 What are heavy?
-Sea, sand and sorrow What are brief?
-Today and tomorrow
+Sea sand and sorrow.
+What are brief?
+Today and tomorrow.